Environmentalism of the poor: Environmental Classism

-Poor people simply protecting their livelihoods are often on the side of resource conservation and a clean environment, although they may not claim to be environmentalists and may use other language to describe their agendas (such as sacredness, sovereignty, etc).
-People will resist environmental destruction that threatens their livelihood, culture, and prospects for survival, even if they aren't interested in protecting nature for its own sake.
-Ecological economics observes that values such as sovereignty and sacredness may be incommensurable with classical economic valuations: it may not be possible to assign monetary values to the externalised costs of resource extraction, such as loss of sacred sites or damages to future generations.
+Martínez Alier argues that poor people simply protecting their livelihoods are often on the side of resource conservation and a clean environment, although they may not claim to be environmentalists and may use other language to describe their agendas (such as sacredness, sovereignty, etc.).
+Instead, he argues that people will resist environmental destruction that threatens their livelihood, culture, and prospects for survival, even if they aren't interested in protecting nature for its own sake.
+People will not easily give away their livelihoods in exchange for economic investment and development that offers them money, because values such as sovereignty and sacredness cannot be compared by monetary terms.
+For example, some cultures would deem money as valueless compared to the value of a sacred place, or compared to their freedom and sovereignty.
+Therefore, "poor people" often reject even the most economically-profitable projects if they harm things that they value and that are part of their livelihood.
 Environmentalism of the poor is thus partly a struggle to control the valuation language applied to the costs and benefits of resource extraction, gentrification, and other processes that threaten poor people's use of their land.